Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter 4 Castle Ravenloft.md

 The slab upon which the helm rests is weight-sensitive.
 If the helm is removed from the slab without 10 pounds of weight immediately being added, poisonous gas pours out of the slab's hollow interior and fills the crypt.
 A character who searches the slab for traps and succeeds on a DC 12 Wisdom ([[/5.
 Mechanics/Rules/Skills.md#Perception\|Perception]]) check spots tiny holes bored into the slab's marble base.
 It's from these holes that the gas spews forth.

-A creature in the crypt when the gas is released must make a DC 14 Constitution saving throw, taking `dice: 4d10|avg` (`4d10`) poison damage on a failed save, or half as much damage on a successful one.
+A creature in the crypt when the gas is released must make a DC 14 Constitution saving throw, taking `dice:4d10|text(22)` (`4d10`) poison damage on a failed save, or half as much damage on a successful one.

 #### Crypt 13